datamllab/tods/README.md

-# Automate Time-series Outlie Detection System
+# Automated Time-series Outlie Detection System
 This is a time-seried outlier detection system with automate machin learning.

 ## Axolotl